Is Hemp Legal?

 What part of the plant is CBD extracted from?

-Though CBD can be extracted from all parts of the plant, hemp flowers have the highest concentration of cannabinoids, flavonoids and terpenes!
-That’s why Temple Farms specializes in cultivating premium hemp flower for a quality CBD experience.
+Though CBD can be extracted from all parts of the plant, hemp flowers have the highest concentration of full-spectrum cannabinoids, flavonoids and terpenes!
+That’s why Temple Farms specializes in cultivating premium hemp flower for a quality full-spectrum experience.

-Though they may look similar, the benefits, side effects and legality of CBD hemp flower is distinct from marijuana.
-Legally grown CBD hemp flower can provide many of the benefits of marijuana, but without the psychoactive THC "high".
+Both are cannabis plants (and look similar), but the benefits, side effects and legality of hemp flower is distinctly different from marijuana.
+The only difference is the amount of the psychoactive cannabinoid - THC.
+Hemp has less than 0.3% THC.
+Thus, Hemp can provide many of the benefits of marijuana, but without the psychoactive THC "high".

-There are many ways to enjoy CBD hemp, including:
+There are many ways to enjoy hemp, including:

 Smoking (flower, vape oil)